LevanBedinashvili/mygreenworld/README.md

-🔭 A website to provide customers with information about plant seedlings
+🔭 A website to provide customers with information about plant seedlings.
+The website is created with Laravel